Skip to content

 # Start container with shell

-docker-compose run --rm soliplex_backend /bin/bash
+docker compose run --rm soliplex_backend /bin/bash

 # Inside container